nicheware/clj-guidelines/README.md

  - Any application can be implemented in any technology stack, as all communication is language independent (HTTP, RESTful JSON, JSON events)
  - However the current Nicheware guidelines are that:

+   * ***Mobile Clients***: will be implemented in ClojureScript running under _React Native_ using the _om.next_ framework.
+Only used where features of the progressive web application not sufficient.

+   * ***WebClients***: will be implemented in ClojureScript using the _om.next_ _react_ based framework.
+All clients will be mobile responsive, utilizing features of progressive web applications.

+   * ***Router Service***: either a custom application web-frontend service, implemented with the same stack as an Application service, or a GraphQL service (custom or third party such as AWS AppSync)

-   * **_Platform and Application services_**: will be implemented as either
+   * ***Platform and Application services***: will be implemented as either
      - Docker container microservice instances running in a container cluster.
 Implemented in Clojure using the _luminus_ configuration for RESTful implementation (_compojure-api_, _swagger_, _hugsql_)

      - Virtual function based services, where a collection of functions deployed to a serverless environment like AWS Lambda make up the conceptual microservice.
-Implemented in Clojure and deployed as either a Javascript bundle to a Node JS lamda instance or a Java jar to a Java Lamdba instance.
+Implemented in Clojure and deployed as either a Javascript bundle to a AWS Node JS Lamda instance or a Java jar to an AWS Java Lamdba instance.

-   * **_WebClients_**: will be implemented in Clojurescript using the _om.next_ _react_ based framework.
-All clients will be mobile responsive, utilizing features of progressive web applications.

-   * **_Mobile Clients_**: will be implemented in Clojurescript running under _React Native_ using the _om.next_ framework.
-Only used where features of the progressive web application not sufficient.
- - Each Application component will be created as its own clojure project and git repository. (eg each microservice is a standalone project).
+ - Each Application component will be created as its own Clojure project and git repository. (eg each microservice is a standalone project).

 **Namespace mapping**